seankql/project-spendwise/backend/README.md

 ## Local Env Setup

-1. navigate to `/backend` folder
+1. navigate to the `/backend` folder
    ```
    cd backend
    ```
-2. Intall all dependencies
+2. Install all dependencies
    ```
    npm install
    ```
 3. Setup `.env` file by renaming `.env_example` to `.env`.
 Feel free to update this file to your specification

 4. Start/Create PostgreSQL locally by creating a database.
-Make sure the Database name and password matches what is written in `.env`
+Make sure the Database name and password match what is written in `.env`

 5. Setup Database Tables
    ```